wyle-timing-xx/audio-to-text-transcriber/README_EN.md

 2. Make sure you're using the latest version of the code with unified streaming implementation
 3. Set the correct `DEEPSEEK_ENDPOINT` in your environment variables

+### Problem: Interruption Feature Not Working

+**Solution**:
+1. Confirm that `ALLOW_INTERRUPTION=true` is set correctly in your `.env` file
+2. Adjust the `INTERRUPTION_DETECTION_MS` value (e.g., set to 500) for more sensitive interruption detection
+3. Ensure your microphone is working correctly and can capture your voice
+4. Check if your `package.json` includes the latest dependencies, especially the `openai` SDK

 ## 📊 Performance Optimization

 - **Sample Rate**: Default 16kHz, can increase to 48kHz for better quality